pivotal-cf/spring-cloud-sso-connector/README.md

 #Spring Cloud Single Sign-On Connector

-Spring Cloud Connector for using Single Sign-On service on Cloud Foundry
+Spring Cloud Connector for use with the Pivotal Single Sign-On Service on Cloud Foundry

 ### Spring Applications

-Spring Application can use this connector to auto-configure its OAuth 2.0 client which enables the application to authenticate via Single Sign-On with the UAA in Cloud Foundry.
+Spring Applications can use this connector to auto-configure its OAuth 2.0 client which enables the application with the Pivotal Single Sign-On Service

-The SSO Service provides the following properties to your spring application:
+This service provides the following properties to your spring application:

 Property Name  |  Value
 -------------- | ------